-Amounts from fundraising events are recorded as revenue on a net basis in the operating fund.
+Amounts from fundraising events are recorded as revenue on a net basis in the operating fund in the period in which the event occurs.

-Course fees are recorded as revenue when received unless restricted for specific courses in which case they are recorded as deferred revenue and recognized as revenue in the period that the related expenses are incurred.
+Course fees are recorded as revenue when the course has been delivered and fees received unless restricted for specific courses in which case they are recorded as deferred revenue and recognized as revenue in the period that the related expenses are incurred.